GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/README.md

 # Conclusion

-The **Optimism RetroPGF Simulator** offers a flexible and powerful tool for testing and evaluating different voting mechanisms in public goods funding.
+The **GovXS Retro Funding Simulator** offers a flexible and powerful tool for testing and evaluating different voting mechanisms in public goods funding.
 By using agent-based modeling, it provides detailed insights into how voting behavior and fund allocation change under various rules and metrics.
 This makes it ideal for exploring new voting systems and understanding their strengths and vulnerabilities.